 Getting started with Managed Microsoft AD

-To get started using Managed Microsoft AD, specify the name of the Managed Microsoft AD domain and the Google Cloud VPC networks where the Managed Microsoft AD domain is authorized to be available.
+To get started with using Managed Microsoft AD, specify the name of the Managed Microsoft AD domain and the Google Cloud VPC networks where the Managed Microsoft AD domain is authorized to be available.
 You can access the Managed Microsoft AD domain using virtual machines in your authorized Google Cloud VPC networks, or via on-premises infrastructure and other cloud products that connect to Google Cloud via VPN or Cloud Interconnect.

-Managed Microsoft AD provides:
+Managed Microsoft AD provides the following AD objects:

 A delegated administrator account.
 Use the account to manage your Active Directory domain.

-Cloudorganizational unit.
+Cloudorganizational unit (OU).
 Use the

 CloudOU to create your Active Directory objects, such as users, service accounts, and groups, as well as additional OUs.
 You can apply Group Policy Objects (GPO) to the OUs you create under the